JModi16/Mammas-Cakes/README.md

 Fonts were imported from [Google Fonts](https://fonts.google.com/).

-I used the "Arial"  as the primary font for the main body and Mocando Cursive as the Secondary font .
+I selected  "Arial"  as the primary font for the main body and Sans-Serif as the Secondary font .
 I found the Aerial font is a simple, user-friendly, outstanding and clean typeface that contributes the design.
-I chose Mocando Cursive for my headings, because I love the way letters A, M and W stand out in each heading.
-I was inspired by using 'Mocando' Cursive when I completed the BoardWalk Games site using on the Code Institute learning management system module. https://jmodi16.github.io/boardwalk-games/ .
-Colour 'black' is used as the font for the text.
+I selected light blue, white as the main body colors and purple for the footer.

 # Features